 We may charge a different price or rate or provide a different level of service if the difference is reasonably related to the value provided by your personal information.

-16.9 Other Applicable California Privacy Laws
+15.13 Other Applicable Privacy Laws

 Section 1798.83 of the California Civil Code requires select businesses to disclose policies relating to the sharing of certain categories of your personal information with third parties.
 If you reside in California and you have provided us with your personal information, you may request information about our disclosures of certain categories of your personal information to third parties for direct marketing purposes.
 To make such a request, please fill out our Privacy Contact Form with “California Privacy Rights” in the subject line and allow 30 days for a response.
 We will not accept requests via the telephone, mail, or by facsimile, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.